 Logon duration is measured for HDX sessions only.
 This data does not include users trying to reconnect from disconnected sessions.
 Specifically, logon duration is not measured when a user initially connected via a non-HDX protocol reconnects via HDX.

 The large number on the left is the total logon time and is calculated by combining the time spent establishing the connection and obtaining a desktop from the Delivery Controller with the time spent to authenticate and logon to a virtual desktop.
 The duration information is presented in seconds (or fractions of seconds) in the local time of the Administrator’s web browser.

-Note: To see the logon duration data in Director in XenApp and XenDesktop Sites 7.15 and earlier, disable the GPO setting, Do not process the legacy run list.
+- For XenApp and XenDesktop Sites 7.15 and earlier, disable the GPO setting, Do not process the legacy run list.

-Use these general steps to troubleshoot user logon issues:
+Steps to troubleshoot user logon issues

 - From the User Details view, troubleshoot the logon state using the Logon Duration panel.